-Join Richard Harrington for an in-depth discussion in this video Using Picture Controls, part of Up and Running with the Nikon D600 and D610.
+Join Richard Harrington for an in-depth discussion in this video Using Picture Controls, part of Learning the Nikon D600 and D610.

 - When your camera shoots a JPEG file,…there's a lot of work that happens…the moment after you snap the picture.…Essentially, the computer inside the camera…is reading the raw data off the image sensor.…Then it applies a white balance setting,…sharpens the image to settings you specify,…and compresses it to a file…that's written to your memory card.…Besides these steps though,…your camera can actually do some additional things.…Using picture controls, you can have the camera…further modify the JPEG image.…For example, you can have the camera…really punch up the colors in a photo…or adjust its overall contrast.…